 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock immediately after this offering.
-Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$\\$ in net tangible book value per share from the price you paid.
-In addition, as of December 31, 2020, we had outstanding options to purchase 259,980 shares of our common stock, 50,559 shares of common stock issuable upon the vesting of outstanding restricted stock units, an aggregate of 641,090 shares of common stock reserved for issuance pursuant to future awards under our 2014 Equity Incentive Plan, an aggregate of shares of common stock reserved for issuance pursuant to future awards under our 2021 Equity Incentive Award Plan.
+Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$16.47 in net tangible book value per share from the price you paid.
+In addition, as of December 31, 2020, we had outstanding options to purchase 9,879,240 shares of our common stock, 1,921,242 shares of common stock issuable upon the vesting of outstanding restricted stock units, an aggregate of 24,361,420 shares of common stock reserved for issuance pursuant to future awards under our 2014 Equity Incentive Plan, which will cease to be available for issuance immediately prior to the consummation of this offering and an aggregate of 7,000,000 shares of common stock reserved for issuance pursuant to future awards under our 2021 Incentive Award Plan.
 The exercise of these outstanding options or the issuance of such reserved shares will result in further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution" elsewhere in this prospectus.